 The underlying problem is that, in practice, little is known about the intensity and success of recruitment in harvested marine populations, which can be attributed to biases introduced by the extractive activity itself (Punt and Cope, 2019).
 Sampling from the commercial catch is usually carried out on landings, which leaves out juvenile fractions.
-In the case of benthic species exploited in AMEBR (Chile), population surveys usually consider the fraction that is visible to the naked eye by scientific divers.
+In the case of benthic species harvested from AMEBRs (Chile), population surveys usually consider the fraction that can be detected visually by scientific divers.
 Although this procedure includes individuals under commercial size, it is likely to leave out newly settled individuals, which are not always visible due to small size, pigmentation, or behavior.
-Thus, the quantification of newly established fractions in populations of commercial species is normally fraught with uncertainty, and should be approached through by indirect methods.
-In this way, for those management areas in which biomass and length-composition have been recorded annually during enough time it is advisable to implement an integrated stock-assessment model (Smith et al., 2009; Punt et al., 2011).
-Subsequently, set a biological framework based on biological reference points for evaluating the status; and hence, a projected population to set a TAC.
-Thereafter, the current management procedure must be changed to keep biologically safe the benthic species exploited in AMEBR.
+Thus, the quantification of newly established fractions in populations of commercial species usually is fraught with uncertainty and should be approached through indirect methods.
+For management areas where biomass and length-composition have been recorded annually over a long-enough period, it is advisable to implement an integrated stock-assessment model (Smith et al., 2009; Punt et al., 2011).
+Subsequently, biological reference points should be established as a means to assess the population’s status, and to set a TAC based on population projections.
+Thereafter, the AMEBR’s management procedure must be changed to keep the exploitation of benthic species within biologically safe margins.

-Acknowledgements
+Acknowledgments

+Partial support for LC and FJT was provided by COPAS Sur-Austral (CONICYT PIA APOYO CCTE AFB170006).
+FJT also acknowledges partial support from INCAR (CONICYT FONDAP grant 15110027).

 References